natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-24P%20(Germany).md

 The ▀Mi-24P is equipped with a plethora of technologies which increase your survivability dramatically.

-First, you have the option to install '''HIRSS''', Hover Infrared Suppressor System that allows your helicopter to reduce or almost eliminate all infrared radiation emitted by exhaust gases of its engines to the surroundings.
+First, you have the option to install HIRSS, Hover Infrared Suppressor System that allows your helicopter to reduce or almost eliminate all infrared radiation emitted by exhaust gases of its engines to the surroundings.

-Second, you can install '''IRCM''', non-coherent flashlamps and infrared signal emitters that direct its energy towards incoming missiles in an attempt to blind the missile's infrared sensors and confuse its tracking.
+Second, you can install IRCM, non-coherent flashlamps and infrared signal emitters that direct its energy towards incoming missiles in an attempt to blind the missile's infrared sensors and confuse its tracking.
 In-game, it also causes radar lock to "wiggle" all around your helicopter when viewed through enemy scope, increasing probability of miss.

-Third, you are equipped with '''RWR''', a radar warning receiver, from the get go.
+Third, you are equipped with RWR, a radar warning receiver, from the get go.
 This piece of tech alerts you of active radars on the battlefield, be it ground or air based, and gives you warning when you get radar locked.
 It also lets you know the position of active radars relative to your helicopter and highlights which radar has locked you.

-Lastly, you can equip a '''countermeasure launcher''' with a capacity of 192 of either flares, chaff or combination of both.
+Lastly, you can equip a countermeasure launcher with a capacity of 192 of either flares, chaff or combination of both.
 Those are mounted right behind your wing pylons on the side of Hind.
 Flares work against IR tracking missiles, chaff works against both searching and tracking radar.
 Since there are currently only two AA vehicles in game equipped with IR SAMs (Japanese [[Type 93]] and Chinese [[PGZ04A]]), it is preferable to prioritize chaff over flares.
 This becomes more important with growing distance, since IR SAMs can't reach your maximum engagement range when you are using Shturms.

 There is not one downside to having all of the above mentioned countermeasures, so keep all of them equipped, always.